-The MIH Group, the holding company for MultiChoice, M-Net, and M-Web, has developed a unique model of delivering educational and training programs for the professional development of South African educators.
-This delivery model uses the power of technology to leverage the delivery of appropriate educational programs prepared in conjunction with the country's national and provincial education departments.
-The programs are relayed from the M-Group's Broadcast Center in Randburg, via satellite, to a video server linked to a television set and to a network server, which, in turn, serves 24 workstations.
+The MIH Group, the holding company for MultiChoice, M-Net and M-Web, has developed a unique model of delivering educational and training programs for the professional development of South African educators.
+The unique delivery model uses the power of technology to leverage the delivery of appropriate educational programs prepared in conjunction with the national and provincial education departments.
+The programs are relayed from the M-Group's Broadcast Center in Randburg, via satellite, to a video server linked to a television set, and to a network server, which in turn serves 24 workstations.

 Lesson Development Room.
-The most important room in the process, this is where teachers have the opportunity to practice the theory learned in the broadcast and computer rooms.
-In this room, teachers work together to develop their own lesson plans for the following week, based on what they learned during the broadcast and computer-based learning.
+This is the most important room in the process.
+It is here that teachers have the opportunity to practice the theory learned in the broadcast and computer rooms.
+In this room, teachers work together to develop their own lesson plans for the following week, based on what they learned during the broadcast and computer based learning.

 Integral to the Shoma training methodology is the use of facilitators to mediate the learning process in all three tiers.
 Facilitators are drawn from the ranks of curriculum developers whose responsibility it is to provide support to educators on curriculum issues.

-Currently Shoma is working in 14 centers in eight of the nation's nine provinces (with the exception of Western Cape).
-Although the number of professional development sessions varies across centers, most host three to four sessions a day, four days a week, serving approximately 320 teachers per year—over 5,000 across all centers in 2001 and approximately 13,500 since 1998.
+Currently Shoma is working in 14 centers in eight of the nation's nine provinces (with the exception of the Western Cape).
+Although the number of professional development sessions varies across centers, most host three to four sessions per day, four days per week, serving approximately 320 teachers per year, over 5,000 across all centers in 2001, and approximately 13,500 since 1998.

 The Case of Aula Mentor

 The "Aula Mentor" ("Aula" means classroom), created by National Center for Education Information and Communication of the New Technologies Program of the Ministry of Education in Spain, uses the Internet to bring together educators throughout the country and beyond.
 It offers a range of courses and options for self-paced, self-study through tele-tutoring.
-A total of 61 courses are offered, each of which lasts an average of four months.
+A total of 61 courses are offered through the program.
+All are intended to last an average of four months.

-Every student trainee has his or her own online "mentor" who is responsible for keeping the student trainee on track and monitoring and evaluating progress made on all course work.
-Recruited, trained, and selected by the (Spanish) Ministry of Education, the mentors are the key component of the program; they are responsible for ensuring that learning objectives are met online.
-Through daily e-mail with each one of their students, mentors provide "one-on-one coaching" and individualized attention to students, and they facilitate "chats," tele-conferences, and/or tele-debates between students.
+Every student trainee has his or her own online "mentor" who is responsible for keeping him or her on track and monitoring and evaluating progress made on all course work.
+Recruited, trained and selected by the (Spanish) Ministry of Education, the mentors are the key component of the program; they are responsible for ensuring that learning objectives are met online.
+Through daily email contact with each one of their students, mentors provide "one-on-one coaching" and individualized attention to students as well as facilitate "chats," tele-conferences and/or tele-debates between students.
 All student inquiries are answered within 24 hours.
-In addition, mentors are responsible for updating course materials and evaluating student performance as well.
+In addition, mentors also are responsible for updating course materials, and evaluating student performance.

-Online delivery has placed a premium on high-quality teaching and learning materials.
-Recognizing this need, the (Spanish) Ministry of Education put together an interdisciplinary team of experts (in content, pedagogy, program design, and implementation) specifically charged with elaborating materials for online delivery and others to support content delivered online, such as CD-ROMs and study guides.
-These materials are intentionally sequenced and balanced among theory and practical applications, complementary activities and activities designed to reinforce key curricular concepts, and self-, peer, and mentor evaluation.
-All materials are available online (in a secure location so that they can be accessed by students only) and in "hard" (e.g., CD-ROM, paper) formats.
+Online delivery has placed a premium on the need for high quality teaching and learning materials.
+Realizing this need, the (Spanish) Ministry of Education put together an inter-disciplinary team of experts (in content, pedagogy, program design and implementation) specifically charged with elaborating materials for online delivery and others to support content delivered online, such as CD-ROMs and study guides.
+These materials are intentionally sequenced and balanced between theory and practical applications, complementary activities and activities designed to reinforce key curricular concepts, and self-, peer- and mentored-evaluation.
+All materials are available online (yet in a secure location so that they can be accessed by students only) and in "hard" (e.g., CD-ROM, paper) format.

-Outside of Spain, as of December 2002, Nicaragua is the only country where the Aula Mentor program has been introduced as a seven-month long pilot experiment.
+Outside of Spain, as of December 2002 Nicaragua is the only case where the Aula Mentor program has been introduced as a 7-month long pilot experiment.

 Resource 2.3.2 - Videos for Teacher Training

-By turning the information into images that can be replayed whenever necessary, the technology gives learners more control over the information and empowers trainees to set their own pace in the learning process.
-This flexibility has been used with positive results in teacher training and development programs (Hatfield & Bitter, 1994; Lambdin, Duffy, & Moore, 1997; Mousley & Sullivan, 1996).
-These programs use video clips to provide prospective teachers with exemplary models of instructional methods, classroom management, innovative techniques, and concept and symbol developments.
-The videos include clips of actual instructors at work, interviews with students and instructors about their classroom experiences, analyses of the styles and techniques presented and their rationale, and any other information that helps the trainees to develop an analytical approach to teaching.
-The technique exposes trainees to a variety of model teaching experiences to which they can refer whenever necessary.
-The videotaped lessons also help them become familiar with the classroom experience in a controlled, anxiety-free situation, before they start their field placements.
-Trainees also may be videotaped during their field experience and can analyze the tape with their supervisors.
-By reviewing the tapes, trainees can compare the exemplary models with their own teaching to better understand their weaknesses and strengths and make necessary improvements.
+By turning the information into images that can be replayed whenever necessary, the technology gives the learner more control over the information, and empowers the trainee to set his or her own pace in the learning process.
+This flexibility has been used with positive results in teacher training and development programs (Hatfield & Bitter, 1994; Mousley & Sullivan, 1996; Lambdin, Duffy & Moore, 1997).
+These programs use video clips to provide prospective teachers with exemplary models of instructional methods, classroom management, innovative techniques, or concept and symbol developments.
+The videos include clips of actual instructors at work, interviews with students and instructors about their classroom experiences, analyses of the styles and techniques presented and their rationale, and any other information that helps the trainees to develop an analytical approach to the teaching process.
+The technique exposes the trainees to a variety of model teaching experiences to which they can return whenever necessary.
+The videotaped lessons also help them become familiar with the classroom experience in a controlled, anxiety-free situation, before they start the field placement.
+The trainees may also be videotaped during their field experience and the tape is analyzed with the supervisor.
+Reviewing the tapes, the trainees can compare the exemplary models with their own teaching to better understand their weaknesses and strengths and make necessary improvements.

 Another advantage of video technology is its preserving power.
-Maheshwari and Raina (1998) used an interactive television system (ITV) to train primary school teachers in a joint effort between Indira Gandhi Open University and the Indian Space Research Organisation.
-This program combines two-way video and audio interaction broadcast via satellite, prerecorded videotape instruction, and face-to-face interaction with facilitators at the remote sites.
-Through the technology, a larger number of teachers, including those in remote areas, were able to receive instruction directly from the experts.
-This direct line of communication avoided the loss of information that commonly occurs in the alternative option considered for the project—the cascade model, whereby training flows down through levels of less experienced trainers until it reaches the target group; in the process, complex information tends to be lost.
+Maheshwari & Raina (1998) employed an Interactive Television system (ITV) to provide training for primary school teachers.
+The project is a joint effort between the Indira Gandhi Open University and the Indian Space Research Organisation.
+It combines two-way video and audio interaction broadcasted via satellite, pre-recorded videotape instruction and face-to-face interaction with facilitators at the remote sites.
+Through the technology, a larger number of teachers, including those located in remote areas, were able to receive instruction directly from the experts.
+This direct line of communication avoided the loss of information that commonly occurs in the alternative option considered for the project - the cascade model (whereby, training flows down through levels of less experienced trainers until it reaches the target group; in the process, complex information tends to be lost).